 - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
-Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.a.1.
+Physician faculty members who are hand surgeons must have completed an ACGME-accredited or AOA-approved hand surgery fellowship and be certified in hand surgery by an ABMS board or AOA board, or be on a pathway towards achieving such certification.
 (Core)